 These elements can definitely boost your understanding of the applicant.
-You can combine them as you see them fit into your admissions process.
+You can combine them as you see fit into your admissions process.

-Coming back to Edurne, here is our advice: As she likes what she is doing and is keen to get a promotion, a Master in Digital Business will speed up this process.
-Graduated with a BA Degree, she qualifies for a Master's Degree.
+Coming back to Edurne, here is our advice: As she likes what she is doing and is keen to get a promotion, a Master's in Digital Business will speed up this process.
+Graduating with a BA Degree, she qualifies for a Master's Degree.
 Some Master's Degrees might require work experience but Edurne complies with this requirement as well.
-A Masters Degree has typically a lower tuition fee and is shorter so that Edurne can save money and time on the way.
+A Masters Degree has typically a lower tuition fee and is shorter so Edurne can save money and time on the way.
 Edurne can follow the content of a Master in Digital Business.
 She has personally experienced many of the concepts explained and can connect to them immediately.
 A BA Degree would start with very basic theories that might seem too trivial for working professionals.

 About this blog: EDU, short for Eduardo, is a great guy!
 He is your lead, your candidate, your student, and your alumni.
 He helps you see things from his perspective.
 You will understand why things matter to him.
 On his blog, he will pose questions to which you hopefully have answers - or we help you to find them!
 So, go ahead a explore more stories at edualto.com/eduardo.